 impossible for an external program to feed in key strokes ..."

-when using AGWPE and UI-View32 with Win2k, so I have altered the way
+V1.931.
+Not really a bug fix, but a small number of users reported problemswhen using AGWPE and UI-View32 with Win2k, so I have altered the way

 that UI-View32 handles fragmented frames from AGWPE.

-programs being able to create objects via the ActiveX interface.
+V1.921.
+A problem had been introduced in V1.90 that prevented externalprograms being able to create objects via the ActiveX interface.

 2. When using a PK-232 in terminal mode (host mode NONE), any digis